What Is Forex Leverage Trading?

 The actual trading is done through the charting interface, or the trading platform, which can differ from broker to broker.

-Many forex brokers with leverage offer the traditional MetaTrader 4 and MetaTrader 5 which have all the necessities a trader needs when it comes to charting functionality, order types, and of course the number of markets.
+Many forex brokers offer the traditional MetaTrader 4 and MetaTrader 5 which have all the necessities a trader needs when it comes to charting functionality, order types, and of course the number of markets.

 Other operators have integrated web-based trading platforms that let you trade in your browser which is also a great option if you don’t want to go through the hassle of downloading the MT4 or MT5 programs.